Understanding HMAC

 Hash Function Choice

-- Avoid deprecated functions due to known vulnerabilities.
+- Avoid deprecated functions (e.g., MD5, SHA-1) due to known vulnerabilities.

-- Ensure the key is never exposed in logs or error messages.
+- Never expose keys in logs or error messages.

 - Use constant-time comparison to prevent timing attacks when verifying HMACs.